Uwe Reimer

-Uwe Reimer (* 16 February 1948 in Hamburg; † 23 February 2004 in Göttingen) was a German writer who wrote numerous books about history and social studies.
+Uwe Reimer (16 February 1948 – 23 February 2004) was a German writer who wrote numerous books about history and social studies.

 Biography

 Reimer was born in 1948 in Hamburg.
 He visited the "Gymnasium Altona" which he finished in 1967.
-He studied history and philosophy at Ludwig-Maximilians-Universität in Munich, where he first met his later co-author Lutz Tornow, with whom he was connected in friendship till the end of his life.
+He studied history and philosophy at Ludwig Maximilian University in Munich, where he first met his later co-author Lutz Tornow, with whom he was connected in friendship till the end of his life.
 Uwe Reimer received a doctor's degree in 1978.

 His first book publication in two volumes, Alltag unterm Hakenkreuz (1980), was criticised of being too uncritical.
 His following works earned little attention, until he had a big success with Die USA (1992) in collaboration with Lutz Tornow.

 For health-related reasons he backed off into family life with his wife and his two children and kept only little writing activity.
 Uwe Reimer died in 2004 in Göttingen.